EBITDA Margins: What Every Small Company Owner Needs to Know

 clay

-Clay made his first small company investment in the late 90’s and never looked back, joining forces with Scott in 2004 to raise Hadley Capital Fund I. Over the past thirty years he has helped dozens of small companies to implement growth and improvement initiatives.
+Clay made his first small company investment in the late 90’s and joined Hadley in 2004.
+Over the past thirty years he has helped dozens of small companies to implement growth and improvement initiatives.

-On a personal level, Clay enjoys skiing, hiking, cycling and walking his yellow lab, Mr. Bingley.
+On a personal level, Clay enjoys skiing, hiking, cycling and walking his black lab.
 Clay is also an instrument-rated private pilot, and he is actively involved in a number of community and non-profit organizations.

 Clay received a degree in English from Gettysburg College and his MBA from the University of Chicago.
 He and his wife Amy have three children and live in Winnetka, Illinois.
 As a family, they enjoy spending time at a cabin outside of Knoxville, Tennessee near the Smoky Mountains.